 Proposals.
-I will need a proposal from everyone sometime before November 9 The proposal should briefly explain your paper idea and include information about how to access or a photocopy of your history, historical document, review, or critical article.
-I will accept three different kinds of proposals: 1) a conference with me; 2) a one-paragraph, typed explanation of the option you've selected and a preliminary indication of what you would like to do (please include information about the document or article you've selected); or 3) an e-mail version of #2 (with a photocopy, if needed, handed to me in class during the next class session).
+I will need a proposal from everyone sometime before November 13.
+The proposal should briefly explain your paper idea and include, if necessary, a photocopy of your history, historical document, review, or critical article.
+I will accept three different kinds of proposals: 1) a conference with me; 2) a one-paragraph, typed explanation of the option you've selected and a preliminary indication of what you would like to do (please include information about the document or article you've selected); or 3) an e-mail version of #2 (with a photocopy handed to me in class during the next class session).

 Workshop.
-We will have an in-class writing workshop on Monday, November 12.
+We will have an in-class writing workshop on Wednesday, November 15.
 Please bring a typed, complete rough draft of your paper to this workshop.

 Due Date.
-Friday, November 16.
+Monday, November 20.